IBM/augment-visual-recognition-detection-of-low-resolution-human-faces/README.md

 7. [Run the notebook](#47-run-the-notebook)

-### 3.1 Data Preparation
+### 4.1 Data Preparation

-You can use the dataset provided in this code pattern or create your own dataset.
-To use the dataset provided in this code pattern, directly use the [Data](https://github.com/IBM/augment-visual-recognition-detection-of-low-resolution-human-faces/tree/master/Data) in this repo.
-Copy this directory into your created `object_detection` folder.
+You can use the dataset provided in the unzipped `object_detection/Data` folder or create your own dataset.

 #### To create your own dataset